 More than any other question, clients always ask what they should wear to their family session.
 Coordinating your outfits can be a daunting task, but it doesn’t have to be!
-Here are some tips to help you with styling.
+This post covers tons of tips to help you with styling.

 If you’re stuck, ask for help!